 Information about the scientific programme is available on the programme page.
-The full programme will be available as of 15 June 2021.
+The full scientific programme can be browsed by speaker, date and topic.

 Online abstract submission for the IDF Virtual Congress 2021 is open from 1 June to 31 July 2021.
 Late-breaking abstracts will also be accepted for research that contains clinical or non-clinical results and data that emerge after the general abstract submission deadline.
 Late-breaking abstract submission will be open from 1 September to 3 November 2021.
 More information about abstract submission is available here.